 - Appendix, on disclosure rules, to the 'Functional specifications for the EU portal and EU database to be audited'

-The Agency consulted on its proposals with EU Member States, the European Commission and stakeholders representing non-commercial and commercial clinical-trial sponsors, healthcare professionals and patient groups.
+The Agency consults on its proposals with EU Member States, the European Commission and stakeholders representing non-commercial and commercial clinical-trial sponsors, healthcare professionals and patient groups.

 EMA consulted on the draft functional specifications in October 2014.
 A total of 47 individuals and organisations submitted more than 500 comments: